 Dance/Movement therapists assess body language, non-verbal behaviours and emotional expressions to address the specific needs of the individual.
 Some interventions of Dance/Movement Therapy include matching and mirroring the individual’s movements to express empathy and validate what the person is feeling.
 Some therapists also use a ‘movement metaphor’ or a prop to help the person physically and expressively demonstrate a therapeutic challenge or achievement.

 Children across the autistic spectrum require different levels of support, but the challenges faced are often shared.
-Dance/Movement Therapy is an appropriate response to the limitations faced by children with autism; it provides a different form of therapy which enables them to flourish in and strengthen their relationships with others.
+Offering Dance/Movement Therapy as a group activity has the potential to address the limitations facing children with autism.
+As well as improving their motor functions, this form of therapy enables children to strengthen and flourish in their relationships with others.